chef/chef-web-docs/content/style_guide.md

 ### Example Company

-We use the fictional company "Fourth Coffee, Inc." as an example throughout the docs.
+We use the fictional company "Fourth Cafe, Inc." as an example throughout the docs.

-Fourth Coffee, Inc.
+Fourth Cafe, Inc.
 123579 4th Ave
 Seattle, WA 98122